JeongSeoJin/Quasi_Direct_Drive_Actuator/README.md

 This high impedance makes the motor response sluggish and susceptible to damage from sudden external impacts, as the actuators are too stiff to react compliantly.
 In other words, the actuator exhibits **poor back-drivability and low responsiveness**.
 Consequently, these properties hinder the robot's ability to interact safely with the environment, particularly in Human-Robot Interaction (HRI) scenarios or during dynamic locomotion.

 As robots become more integrated into our daily lives, physical interaction and cooperation will become increasingly common.
-In these scenarios, traditional actuators pose a significant safety risk [[2]](#8-references).
-Since robots with stiff actuators struggle to sense external forces [[3]](#8-references), they can unintentionally injure people due to their lack of compliance.
+In these scenarios, traditional actuators pose a significant safety risk.
+Since robots with stiff actuators struggle to sense external forces [[2]](#8-references), they can unintentionally injure people due to their lack of compliance.
 Furthermore, regarding locomotion, such robots cannot flexibly adapt to unpredictable environments, such as rough or uneven terrain, leading to instability.

 ### 2.2 The QDD System Solution
 To address these issues, I adopted a **Quasi-Direct Drive (QDD) architecture**.
 A QDD system typically features a low gear reduction ratio, ranging from 1:3 to 1:10.
 By positioning itself between Direct Drive (1:1) and traditional high-ratio drives (1:50 or higher), it combines the structural advantages of both systems.